AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/additional-config-for-cloud-service.md

 During this upgrade, since the `'order'` value is changed from 1000 to 50, you need to merge the existing custom rewriter, if any, with `fmdita-rewriter`.

-## Steps to index the existing content to use the new find and replace and topic list under the Reports tab

->[!INFO]
->
+## Configurations applicable for versions before June 2023

->Only if you are using a release before the June 2023 release of Experience Manager Guides as a Cloud Service.
+The following configurations are required only if you are using a version of Experience Manager Guides as a Cloud Service released before June 2023.
+Expand the relevant sections below to apply the necessary settings and ensure compatibility with necessary updates.

-Perform the following steps for indexing the existing content and use the new find and replace text at map level and topic list under the reports tab:
++++Steps to index the existing content to use the new find and replace and topic list under the Reports tab Perform the following steps for indexing the existing content and use the new find and replace text at map level and topic list under the reports tab:

 1. Run a POST request to the server (with correct authentication) - `http://<server:port>/bin/guides/map-find/indexing`.
 (Optional: You can pass specific paths of the maps to index them, by default all maps are indexed|| Example : `https://<Server:port>/bin/guides/map-find/indexing?paths=<path of the MAP in repository>`)